vipulnaik/diet-exercise-health/primers/insulin-resistance-primer.md

-3 is where the liver's insulin resistance gets in the way: the liver is not able to turn its glycogenolysis/glycogenesis and gluconeogenesis dials as much as it should, because even though insulin is elevated, the liver isn't able to respond as well to tht increased insulin as it should.
+3 is where the liver's insulin resistance gets in the way: the liver is not able to turn its glycogenolysis/glycogenesis and gluconeogenesis dials as much as it should, because even though insulin is elevated, the liver isn't able to respond as well to that increased insulin as it should.

 This effect continues through to the rested, fasting state: the liver